zoowe/dlePy/TUTORIALS/LESSON_09/README.md

 :heavy_check_mark: A `RESULTS.dat` file with the following information:

 - Comparison between the two plots (with 31 and 301 k-points).
-What do we learn from it.
+What do we learn from it?

 - Comparison between the calculated band structure with experimental one and with other caculated band structures (from literature)